CodeAndPranks/codeandpranks/README.md

 ## Hi Guest<a id='up'></a>
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&duration=2000&pause=500&color=F7697A&background=A1A1A100&width=435&lines=Welcome+to+Code+And+Pranks%2C+;a+live+test+page+for++code+fun.)](https://git.io/typing-svg)

-Script's info & demo-links temporarily at: https://github.com/CodeAndPranks/CodeAndPranks.github.io
+Check 'repositories' for all script's.Code with demo-links temporarily at: https://github.com/CodeAndPranks/CodeAndPranks.github.io
 - 🔭 I’m currently do browser testing and     play with funny js & CSS functions.
 - 🌱 I’m currently learning; networking++.